-Coconut milk provides electrolytes and gives energy with the healthy fats it contains.
-It is highly nutritious and rich in fibre, therefore improves digestion and relieves constipation.
+Provides electrolytes and gives energy with the healthy fats it contains.
+Coconut Milk is highly nutritious and rich in fiber, therefore improves digestion and relieves constipation.
 It improves immune systems with lauric acid, antimicrobial lipids and capric acid it contains.

-Coconut oil contains fatty acids that support brain functions and provide energy for your body.
-It improves immune system and has anti-fungal and antibacterial properties.
+Contains fatty acids that support brain functions and provide energy for your body.
+Coconut oil improves the immune system and has anti-fungal and antibacterial properties.
 It is known to improve digestion, provide energy and increase metabolism with MCFAs it contains.
-It protects dental health by reducing plaque formation.
+Coconut oil also protects dental health by reducing plaque formation.

 As per Perfect health for Kids book, turmeric is “recognized in the scientific literature to be the most powerful non-steroidal anti-inflammatory herb.”
-It has healing affects on upper respiratory system during cold, as well as digestive system against inflammatory bowel syndromes such as Chron’s disease, IBS and ulceritive colitis.
-It is also considered to be one of the more powerful natural antibiotics which unlike pharmaceutical antibiotics dos not destroy goof bacteria and flore in the intestines.
+Turmeric has healing effects on the upper respiratory system during cold, as well as digestive system against inflammatory bowel syndromes such as Chron’s disease, IBS, and ulcerative colitis.
+It is also considered to be one of the more powerful natural antibiotics which unlike pharmaceutical antibiotics does not destroy good bacteria and flora in the intestines.

 Cinnamon is a powerful antioxidant.
 It has anti-inflammatory properties similar to turmeric.
-It is a natural sweetener in recipes and regulates blood sugar.
+Cinnamon is a natural sweetener in recipes and regulates blood sugar.
 Its anti-inflammtory properties protects brain health and cognitive functions .
-It helps fight common allergies and bacterial and fungal infections.
+Cinnamon also helps fight common allergies and bacterial and fungal infections.

 Ginger is a root vegetable like turmeric with powerful antioxidant and anti-inflammatory effects.
 It strengthens immune system and cleanses lymphatic system.
-It is protects bone and joint health and anti-inflammatory properties help relieve rheumatoid arthritis pain.
+Ginger protects bone and joint health and anti-inflammatory properties help relieve rheumatoid arthritis pain.
 It improves digestive health by improving the absorption of nutrients.

 It improves digestive functions by helping with the absorption of nutrients.
-It has antioxidant and antibacterial properties to fight against infections.
+Black pepper has antioxidant and antibacterial properties to fight against infections.
 It is a natural expectorant to heal upper-respiratory congestion.

 All these ingredients together boost immune system, regulate mucus production and inflammation, work as expectorant, help with sleep to rest and fight against viruses and bacteria.
 It is my go-to recipe when I feel someone is coming down with cold or sinus infection.
 As soon as I hear a nose running or sneezing, turmeric tea is ready to serve and everyone drinks it.